Mapwright home page

 You’re looking to see if the way you want to approach getting ISO 9001, and the way that they do, are going to be compatible.
 Are they?

-6. What’s been your best quality/ISO 9001 job?
+6. What’s been your best quality (or ISO 9001) job?
 And why?

-Listen for what's important to them - note the criteria they use.
+Listen for what's important to them and note the criteria they use.
 If they indicate the job where they earned the most or took the longest, probe further.
 If their main motivation appears to be fees or income, think twice if not three times!
-You should feel you're in partnership with a consultant, not that they're out to gouge every last possible dollar.

 7. What was your most difficult one?